WOOD GARDEN GATES 110

 Base Price + 28%

-WOOD GATES #110
+CUSTOM WOOD GATES 110

 Berkeley, CA

-The second wooden gate entrance for this residence in Berkeley, CA. When hinging to an existing stucco wall, a pair of Prowell jambs are necessary, which in turn mount to the stucco, at 1-1/2″ thick each, withdrawing a total of 3″ from the stucco-to-stucco dimension.
+The second garden gate entrance for this residence in Berkeley, CA. When hinging to an existing stucco wall, a pair of Prowell jambs are necessary, which in turn mount to the stucco, at 1-1/2″ thick each, withdrawing a total of 3″ from the stucco-to-stucco dimension.

 Here we also see how the left stucco wall is noticeably taller than the right side wall.
 Upon closer inspection we can see how the left side of the gate is slightly below the top of the jamb and the right side is slightly above, which helps offset the two different wall heights.
 The question is, why were these walls built to different heights in the first place?